StefanMihut/Crossroad-Detection-Project/README.md

 3. The `yolo-files` folder contains files required to train the and test the model
 4. The `templates` folder contains all the html pages used in the application.
 5. `app.py` is the main python program that runs the application.
+6. `training_yolov3.ipynb` is the file used to train the model in the google colab.

 ### Run Locally
 1. Clone the project  `git clone git@github.com:StefanMihut/Crosswalk-Detection.git`